 Make MoMA artworks and teaching methods part of your classroom and curriculum.
 MoMA offers professional development workshops and online resources that will give you tools and tips to guide your students to look closely, discuss art, and think critically.
 In addition to workshops and resources designed for K–12, teachers also receive a discount on classes open to the general public.

-Who: K–12 classroom teachers only
+Who: High school classroom teachers

 Where: Lewis B. and Dorothy Cullman Education and Research Building

 Cost: $50.
 Includes instruction, resources, Teacher Pass for unlimited admission to MoMA, and a 10% discount on educational materials at the MoMA Stores.
 Light breakfast will be served.